Citrus reticulata 'Shiranui'

 A compact selection bearing small, very sweet, deep orange fruit that are seedless and easy to peel; spring flowers are showy and fragrant; a great container plant for the patio, or accent for the garden; bring indoors in colder climates

-Shiranui Mandarin is a large shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Shiranui Mandarin is a large shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces orange fruit with orange flesh which are usually ready for picking from early to late winter.
 The seedlessfruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: